First year students take the Prelim to Part I examination at the beginning of the Easter term.

-The Part I and Part II examinations are in late May and early June.
-Each examination paper has equal weighting in the assessment.
-Each paper is of three hours' duration.
-For each Part I option and Part II Specified Subject, candidates take one paper and answer three questions.
+The Part II examination comprises three or four 3-hour examinations (depending on whether you offer a dissertation) and one long essay.
+For each Part II Specified Subject, you take one paper and answer three questions.
 Part II Special Subjects are examined by means of a Long Essay and a three-hour examination on 'gobbets' taken from the set sources.
-For the Historical Argument and Practice examination, candidates sit one paper and answer only one question.
+For the Historical Argument and Practice examination, you sit one paper and answer only one question.

 - Past examination papers (Cambridge University only)